TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/GeneralTopics/LifeOfAPatch.rst

 .. image:: ../_assets/gerrit_cherrypick_1.png
    :width: 400px

-In the following modal, you can easily select the branch, you want to cherry pick to, by just typing partial informations.
+In the following modal, you can easily select the branch, you want to cherry pick to, by just typing partial information.

 .. image:: ../_assets/gerrit_cherrypick_2.png
    :width: 400px

-Remove from the commit message everything below the Change-ID because the information about former reviewer is not needed for the cherry pick.
-Make sure that you **don't alter the Change-ID** but remove every line (also emty ones) below it.
+Remove from the commit message everything below the Change-ID because the information about former reviewers is not needed for the cherry pick.
+Make sure that you **don't alter the Change-ID** but remove every line (also empty ones) below it.
 After doing so hit the "Cherry Pick Change" button.

 .. image:: ../_assets/gerrit_cherrypick_3.png
    :width: 400px